francisrstokes/vec-la-fp/README.md

 - Immutable functions for manipulating vectors and matrices
 - Vectors and matrices represented as pure, single dimensional arrays
-- Composable and fully curried
+- Composable and fully (auto) curried
+- Typescript typings for all overloadings

 ## API